Byte7/Loan-Bot/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+### Flows used for creating the bot

+Sign-up for a free Flow XO account.Then click on these links to import them automatically for your bot.
+<script class="fxo-embed-script" src="https://flowxo.com/scripts/embed.js" data-src="https://flowxo.com/share/25ya2xyb/embed"></script>

 ```markdown
 Syntax highlighted code block